 An Austrian physicist who explained why a siren's pitch changes as it passes you, a principle that revolutionized astronomy and medicine.

-Christian Doppler's life was a struggle against poor health and professional instability, but his mind produced one of science's most universally applicable ideas.
+Christian Doppler presented his hypothesis in 1842: the frequency of sound or light waves shifts relative to an observer's motion toward or away from the source.
 Teaching mathematics and physics in Prague and Vienna, he was a diligent academic searching for a fundamental connection between motion and waves.
-In 1842, he presented his hypothesis: the frequency of sound or light waves shifts relative to an observer's motion toward or away from the source.
-Initially met with skepticism, his principle was dramatically proven in 1845 with a trumpeter on a moving train.
-The Doppler effect, as it became known, transcended acoustics.
-It provided astronomers with the key to measuring the velocity and expansion of stars and galaxies, and later became the bedrock of medical ultrasound imaging and radar technology.
+Skepticism met his idea until a 1845 experiment with a trumpeter on a moving train proved it dramatically.
+The Doppler effect gave astronomers a key to measuring the velocity and expansion of stars and galaxies, and later became the bedrock of medical ultrasound imaging and radar technology.
 Doppler died of lung disease at 49, never witnessing the full, universe-altering impact of his singular insight.

 The biggest hits of 1803